mozilla/glean/docs/user/testing-metrics.md

 > **NOTE**: There's no automatic test rule for Glean tests implemented.

-In order to prevent issues with async calls when unit testing Glean, it is important to put the Glean SDK into testing mode.
+In order to prevent issues with async calls when unit testing the Glean SDK, it is important to put the Glean SDK into testing mode.
 When the Glean SDK is in testing mode, it enables uploading and clears the recorded metrics at the beginning of each test run.

 Activate it by resetting Glean in your test's setup: